ProvidencePlan/site-feedback/README.md

 		("...","..."),
 	)
 ```
-7. set SMTP settings for emails notifications to be mailed to your choice.
-To change
+7. Set SMTP settings for email notifications to be sent to your email address.

 ...see ```settings.py.example```.
 Make sure to remove ```.example``` from file name for production.